U.S. Department of Labor

 NACOSH advises, consults with, and makes recommendations to the Secretary of Labor (the Secretary) and the Secretary of Health and Human Services (HHS) on matters relating to the administration of the OSH Act (29 U.S.C.
 656(a)(2)).
 The Secretary and HHS Secretary may consult with and seek advice and recommendations from NACOSH on Agency priorities, including:

-- Leadership in the national dialog on worker safety and health;
+- Leadership in the national dialogue on worker safety and health;

-- Strong, fair and effective enforcement of OSHA standards;
+- Strong, fair and effective enforcement of Occupational Safety and Health Administration (OSHA) standards;

 - Expanded compliance assistance;